Event-based reconstruction of time-resolved centreline deformation of flapping flags: Supplementary information

 \section{Supplementary information}

-\textbf{Supplementary video S1:} example of a generated kinematics (reference of the motion is ms002mpt001 as described in the data set).\\ \textbf{Data and code availability:} The raw experimental data, the parameters and scripts to generate the simulation data, process the streams of events and post-process the results to obtain the figures will be shared in Zenodo after review and before submission of a revised manuscript.
+\textbf{Supplementary video S1:} example of a generated kinematics (reference of the motion is ms002mpt001 as described in the data set).\\ \textbf{Data and code availability:} The raw experimental data, the parameters and scripts to generate the simulation data, process the streams of events and post-process the results to obtain the figures are publicly available on Zenodo \url{https://doi.org/10.5281/zenodo.14290044}~\cite{Raynaud.2024.zenodo}.